ncatlab/nlab-content/pages/6379.md

 ## Other reciprocity laws

 As mentioned earlier, quadratic reciprocity law is due to Gauss and is the first of a number of reciprocity laws in number theory.
-The Wikipedia article lists a bevy of reciprocity laws, gradually increasing in modernity and abstraction (and power), and culminating in [[Artin reciprocity]], a capstone of the classical class field theory.
+The Wikipedia article lists a bevy of reciprocity laws, gradually increasing in modernity and abstraction (and power), and culminating in [[Artin reciprocity]], a capstone of the classical [[class field theory]].

 ## References